Joust (video game): Design

 The decision to use birds prompted Newcomer to deviate from the standard eight-direction joystick.
 He implemented a flapping mechanism to allow players to control the character's ascent and descent.
 With the vertical direction controlled via the arcade cabinet's button, a two-way joystick was added to dictate horizontal direction.
 Though other Williams employees were concerned about the design, Newcomer believed that a direct control scheme for flight would strengthen the connection between the player and the character.
 The combat was devised to allow for higher levels of strategy than traditional shooting games.
 Because flying became an integral gameplay element, he chose to have characters collide as a means of combat, with victory decided by onscreen elevation.

 The developers created the game using 96K of ROM chip storage, which limited the data size of individual graphics and sound effects they could use.
 The ROM size limits also prohibited Newcomer from creating more characters.
 The graphics are hand-animated pixel art.
-To animate the birds, Woldenberg-Miller used Eadweard Muybridge's book Animals In Motion as a reference.
+To animate the birds, Woldenberg-Miller referenced Eadweard Muybridge's book Animals In Motion.
 Given the limited memory, she had to balance the number of frames (to minimize file size) while maintaining realistic animation.
-Woldenberg-Miller chose gray for the buzzards, but changed it to green to optimize the color palette as the developers had only 16 colors to create the entire display.
+Woldenberg-Miller initially chose gray for the buzzards' appearance but changed it to green to optimize the color palette as the developers had only 16 colors to create the entire display.
 Once the colors were decided for the character sprites, Newcomer finalized the look of the platforms.
 The hardware had limited audio capabilities, and sounds typically require larger amounts of memory than graphics.
 Working with these restrictions, Newcomer instructed Murphy and Kotlarik to focus on select sounds he deemed important to reinforcing gameplay.
 He reasoned that the audio would serve as conspicuous hints that players could use to adjust their strategy.
 Newcomer prioritized the crucial wing-flap sound above others related to the pterodactyl, collisions, and hatching eggs.